 Since the launch of TOTEM in 2018, generic environmental impact data were used to assess the impacts of buildings and elements.

-This year, we will introduce specific environmental data, declared by manufacturers through an EPD (Environmental Product Declarations).
+This year, TOTEM will introduce specific environmental data, declared by manufacturers through an EPD .

-- By mid 2020, the validated and verified B-EPDs that have been established within the framework of EN15804+A1 will be integrated into the TOTEM library; they will be publically available until the end of 2020.
+- By October 2020, the validated and verified B-EPDs that have been established within the framework of EN15804+A1 will be integrated into the TOTEM library; they will be publically available until the next step.

-- At the beginning of 2021, TOTEM will undergo a major update to comply with the standard EN15804+A2.
-From then on, all verified and validated B-EPDs established according to the standard EN15804+A2 will be included in the TOTEM library.
+- First semester of 2021, TOTEM will undergo a major update to comply with the standard EN15804+A2.
+From then on, verified and validated B-EPDs established according to the standard EN15804+A2 will be included in the TOTEM library.
 TOTEM will maintain this framework for 5 years.

-If you have other questions regarding the EPD implementation into TOTEM or if you wish to participate in the second test phase (second half of 2020) with B-EPDs according to EN15804+A2, you can contact the TOTEM-helpdesk.
+If you have other questions regarding the EPD implementation into TOTEM or if you wish to participate in the second test phase (second half of 2020) with B-EPDs according to EN15804+A2, you can contact us.

 - The general programme instructions V1.1 (last update 12.10.2017)